Zuikyo/ZIKRouter/README.md

 Use `required protocol` and `provided protocol` to perfectly decouple modules, adapt interface and declare dependencies of the module.
 And you don't have to use a public header to manage those protocols.

-You need to connect required protocol and provided protocol.
+### Modularization

+Separating `required protocol` and `provided protocol` makes your code truly modular.
+The caller declares its `required protocol`, and the provided module can easily be replaced by another module with the same `required protocol`.

+Read the `ZIKLoginModule` module in demo.
+The login module depends on an alert module, and the alert module is different in `ZIKRouterDemo ` and `ZIKRouterDemo-macOS`.
+You can change the provided module without changing anything in the login module.

 For more detail, read [Module Adapter](Documentation/English/ModuleAdapter.md).

 ### URL Router